Introduction

 - Faculty of Science

-- Graduate School of Health
+- Transdisciplinary School

 Notable Rankings

-- #1 young university in Australia (Times Higher Education Young University Rankings 2024)
+(Times Higher Education Young University Rankings 2024)

-- #96 globally, #9 in Australia (QS World University Rankings 2026)
+(QS World University Rankings 2026)

-- #154 globally, #9 in Australia (Times Higher Education World University Rankings 2025)
+(Times Higher Education World University Rankings 2025)

-- #83 globally, #6 in Australia & New Zealand (US News Best Global Universities 2025)
+- #83 in the world, #6 in Australia & New Zealand

-- Ranked in the 201–300 band globally (Academic Ranking of World Universities – ARWU/Shanghai Ranking 2025)
+(Academic Ranking of World Universities – ARWU/Shanghai Ranking 2025)

 Key Achievements